Skip to content

 Workflow Configuration

-The workflow.yaml file is the central configuration for your AI agent.
-It defines metadata, API settings, web server configuration, agent settings, and database connections.
+workflow.yaml is the central configuration for your agent — it defines metadata, API settings, agent settings, and resource execution order.

 Basic Structure